 Characterised by development of a painless ulcer known as a chancre.
 Develops at the site of inoculation.
-May go unnoticed depending on the site of infection (e.g. posterior pharynx).
-May be associated with lymphadenopathy.
+May go unnoticed depending on the site of infection (e.g. posterior pharynx) and may be associated with lymphadenopathy.

 Incubation period (time from infection to development of chancre) is 3-90 days (mean 21 days).
 Usually resolves in 3-10 weeks.

-Highly variable stage seen in approximately 25% of untreated patients.
+Highly variable stage seen in approximately 25% of untreated patients (i.e. 1 out 4 patients who are not treated for primary syphilis).
 It is characterised by a systemic illness with multiple clinical features.
 Usually develops 4-12 weeks after appearance of the chancre and resolves within 3-12 weeks.

 An asymptomatic period in which there is serological evidence of infection but no symptoms.
 Divided into early or late latent syphilis:

 Since the era of antibiotics, tertiary syphilis is rare.
 Most commonly develops 15-40 years following infection.
 It is characterised by cardiovascular syphilis (e.g. aortitis, aortic regurgitation, heart failure), Gummatous syphilis (granulomatous lesions most commonly seen in the skin and bone) and neurosyphilis.